Find out about the VAT liability of insurance transactions and insurance related services.

 This means that insurance supplied by unauthorised insurers is exempt from VAT.
 Such businesses could be liable to prosecution under the FSMA and we may refer cases that come to our attention to the FCA.

 The decision of the CJEU in CPP also has implications for supplies made by holders of block insurance policies.
 CPP were holders of a block insurance policy and they were given authority by the insurer to arrange for their customers to become insured under the policy.
-The CJEU found that CPP were making supplies of insurance transactions to their customers even though they weren’t themselves insurers.
+The CJEU found that CPP were making supplies of insurance transactions to their customers even though they were not themselves insurers.

 This means that block policyholders are acting as principals when they’re effecting insurance transactions rather than as intermediaries arranging supplies of insurance.